zerothi/sisl/docs/tutorials.rst

 Tutorials
 =========

-sisl is shipped with these tutorials which introduces how it works.
+sisl is shipped with these tutorials which introduces the basics.

 All examples are assumed to have this in the header::